Dot32Dev/dot32.dev-v6/tutorials/circle-vs-rectangle-collision.md

 py = math.max(py, rectangle.y)
 py = math.min(py, rectangle.y + rectangle.h)

--- clamps the cirlce's position to the boundaries of the rectangle
+-- sets px/py to the circle's coordinates and clamps it to the bounds of the rectangle
 ```

 And just like this, our entire collision function can be written as this: